101 Unhealthiest Habits on the Planet

 Antibacterial hand soap was once considered a valuable tool in the fight against illnesses like colds and flu.
 Now we know it's a health underminer: The antibacterial chemicals in those soaps are contributing to the rise of antibiotic-resistant bacteria.
 And they're no better at removing germs from your hands than regular, old-fashioned soap.

-The Remedy Rx: Replace antibacterial soaps with regular, and wash your hands frequently to prevent the spread of disease-causing germs.
+The Rx: Replace antibacterial soaps with regular, and wash your hands frequently to prevent the spread of disease-causing germs.

 You're Ignoring Vitamin D

 Although the jury is out on the effectiveness of multivitamins, there's one vitamin you shouldn't overlook: Vitamin D. Multiple studies have found that maintaining an adequate Vitamin D level may be protective against several types of cancer — and guard against everyday colds and flu too.
 But because the body mainly produces D when the skin is exposed to the sun, it's easy to become deficient.
 Fully half of us have a low vitamin D level, the National Institutes of Health says.

 The Rx: According to the NIH's Office of Dietary Supplements, adults should get 600 IU of vitamin D daily, and 800 IU after the age of 70.
 Your doctor can check your vitamin D level with a simple blood test.

 The toilet seat isn't the germiest place in your bathroom.
 It's the sink.
 According to a study by the Public Health and Safety Organization, the bathroom faucet handle is the sixth-germiest site in the average house.
 (The toilet doesn't even hit the top 10.)
 Dampness and frequency of use make it a breeding ground for creepy-crawlies.